 Residents work closely with senior faculty.
 Education is a priority in the BCRP.
 From Grand Rounds by world-renowned specialists, to impromptu overnight clinical instruction, teaching and learning permeate all aspects of residents’ daily lives.
-At both BMC and BCH, there are daily protected teaching rounds and noon conferences that foster discussion and debate between residents and faculty.
-Through Family Centered Work Rounds, residents benefit by learning directly from senior faculty, fellow residents, and their patients at the bedside.
+At both BMC and BCH, there are daily protected noon conferences that foster discussion and debate between residents and faculty.
+The chief residents at each clinical site hold resident pagers and phones so that education can be truly protected.
+Through Family Centered Rounds, residents benefit by learning directly from senior faculty, fellow residents, and their patients at the bedside.

 Resident Involvement in Curriculum Design